phalcon-orphanage/docs/en/api/phalcon_helper.md

 ```php
 final public static function decapitalize( string $text, bool $upperRest = bool, string $encoding = string ): string;
 ```
-Decapitalizes the first letter of the sring and then adds it with rest of the string.
+Decapitalizes the first letter of the string and then adds it with rest of the string.
 Omit the upperRest parameter to keep the rest of the string intact, or set it to true to convert to uppercase.